Democrat Lamb declares victory in Pa. special election determined too close to call

 “These results should terrify Republicans.
 Despite their home field advantage and the millions of dollars outside groups poured into this race, Republicans found that their attacks against Conor, including their unpopular tax scam, were not believable,” Ben Ray, the DCCC chairman, said in a statement.

-Tom Perez, the DNC chair, praised the “victory,” saying the upset is for “hardworking families of Western Pennsylvania and a victory for Democrats across the country.”
+Tom Perez, the DNC chair, praised the “victory,” saying the upset was for “hardworking families of Western Pennsylvania and a victory for Democrats across the country.”

-Lamb, a 33-year-old Marine veteran and former federal prosecutor, ran up big margins against Saccone, 60, in wealthy Allegheny County and was holding his own in GOP-leaning Westmoreland, Washington and Greene counties.
+Lamb, a 33-year-old former federal prosecutor, ran up big margins against Saccone, 60, in wealthy Allegheny County and was holding his own in GOP-leaning Westmoreland, Washington and Greene counties.

 Pennsylvania Secretary of State Wanda Murren told Fox News the race would not have a mandatory recount.
 Under state law, three voters in each precinct must petition for a recount and petitions must be filed five days after each county completes its tally.

 Lamb insisted that Trump was not the main issue in the race.
-But the close margin is another setback for the president following Democratic Sen. Doug Jones' victory in December's Alabama special election.
+But the close margin was another setback for the president following Democratic Sen. Doug Jones' victory in Alabama's special election in December.

 “We were executing a plan that we came up with a long time ago that had nothing to do with the president,” Lamb told reporters after voting Tuesday morning.
-“This is a local race … I don’t think it has anything to do with the president.”
+“This is a local race. … I don’t think it has anything to do with the president.”

 By contrast, Saccone had vowed that he would be Trump's "wingman," telling Fox Business Network's "Mornings with Maria" that the president "needs some help down there [in Washington]."